In Lithuania, a person is entitled to a state social insurance old-age pension if he/she meets all of the following requirements:

 - Marriage or divorce certificate (in case of a name change).

-The application can be submitted by three ways: in person at one of the SoDra offices, per post or online.
+The application can be submitted in three ways: in person at one of the SoDra offices, per post or online.

 The size of your pension depends on your work record, taxes paid, the size of the basic pension and other factors.